sydasif/python-book/docs/source/ch-03/index.md

-# Python Sequence and Collections
+# 3. Sequence and Collections

 This chapter focuses on Collections and Sequences which is used to group multiple values together – like a list of numbers, or a dictionary which can be used to store and retrieve key-value pairs.